Crusader5033/Alfa4/README.md

 ## Overview

 This documentation provides an overview of a peer communication program developed in C#.
 The program allows peers to communicate with each other over TCP and UDP protocols.
-It enables discovery of other peers in the network, sending and receiving messages, and maintaining a message history.
+It enables discovery of other peers in the network.
 ![Bez názvu](https://github.com/Crusader5033/Alfa4/assets/113086006/1a0b4b1d-cce0-4586-96f9-0d282564770b)

 ## Program Components